 A lot of acne-prone women also over-cleanse their skin, thinking it will sop up excess oil.

+It doesn’t.
+In fact, it dries skin and sends oil-producing sebaceous glands into overdrive.
+That makes your complexion even greasier.
 Acne means your skin is inhabited by bacteria, oil or clogged pores, so you need to use a pad or facial cleanser that contains salicylic acid, an ingredient that exfoliates skin and cleans out pores.

 Do this twice a day, morning and night, and skin will clear up in no time.